 - Make sure you bring the pot back indoors before a frost.

-- Sierra Series: Larger flowers (2-3 inches) white, pink, salmon, scarlet, lilac and purple
+- Sierra Series: Larger flowers (2-3 inches) in white, pink, salmon, scarlet, lilac and purple

-- 'Victoria' is open pollinated and has ruffled white flowers with red mouths and margins
+- 'Victoria': An open-pollinated variety that has ruffled white flowers with red mouths and margins.